Eph Tennis History

 The off-season of November - January is a time when athletes raise their endurance levels, make technique changes, and increase their strength training programs.
 Players who do not play a winter sport are encouraged to work on their overall fitness and are able to hit informally indoors.

-The spring season, which starts in February, is designed to prepare the team and individuals for national level competition.
+The spring season, which starts in February, is designed to prepare the team for national level competition.
 Highlights of the spring season include a two-week spring break trip to warmer climates in order to train and compete against the top DIII tennis programs from across the country and often top ranked schools in other divisions.
 The NESCAC is arguably the deepest tennis conference in the country, and the spring season includes numerous dual matches along with the traditional Little Three Championships (“the oldest continuous rivalry in all of college sport”) and the NESCAC Championship Tournament.
-Williams most recently took home the conference crown in 2011 & 2013.
+Williams most recently took home the conference crown in 2011, 2013, 2015 & 2016.
 The NCAA Championships culminate the spring season for the Ephs.

 Williams is a terrific option for the student-athlete who wants to continue to improve her tennis game while receiving the best in liberal arts education.